SceneEval: Evaluating Semantic Coherence in Text-Conditioned 3D Indoor Scene Synthesis

-\mypara{Object Accessibility (ACC)} evaluates whether the functional sides of objects in a scene are accessible.
-Daily objects like sofas, beds, and wardrobes have functional sides that are meant to be interacted with and must not be blocked (e.g., the front of a sofa, the three sides of a bed, and the front of a wardrobe).
-For each object instance, we first let an VLM choose one or more functional sides based on the object's description.
-Similar to NAV, we use orthogonal projection to create a 2D occupancy mask of the scene and check if the immediate areas outside the object's bounding box in the chosen functional sides are free of obstacles.
-We report the ratio of the non-occupied area to the total area of the functional side in pixels as the accessibility score.
-If an object has multiple functional sides, we report the best score among them.
+\mypara{Object Accessibility (ACC)} addresses this by checking whether the functional sides of objects are accessible.
+Objects such as sofas, beds, and wardrobes have sides intended for interaction (e.g., the front of a sofa, the three sides of a bed, or the front of a wardrobe).
+For each object, we use a VLM to identify functional sides based on its description, then apply a 2D occupancy analysis similar to NAV to check whether those sides are blocked.
+We report accessibility as the ratio of unoccupied pixels to the total functional area, taking the best score if multiple sides exist.
+This metric complements navigability by focusing on the usability of individual objects.

-\mypara{Object Out-of-Bounds (OOB)} evaluates whether objects in a scene are within the scene boundary as defined by the floor plan shape.
-We sample points on an object's surface and cast rays towards the floor.
-If less than 99\% of the points hit the floor, the object is considered out-of-bounds.
+\mypara{Object Out-of-Bounds (OOB)} ensures that objects remain inside the floor plan of the scene.
+Without this check, a method could trivially satisfy the previous four metrics by placing objects outside the room.
+To prevent such cases, we sample points on each object's surface and cast rays toward the floor.
+If fewer than 99\% of the points intersect the floor, the object is considered out-of-bounds.
+This final metric enforces consistency with the room layout, complementing the checks provided by the other four metrics.